ollo69/ha-melcloud-custom/info.md

 1. Added some attributes to the sensors to provide additional information (SerialNo, Unit Info, etc)

-1. Added control for Vertical and Horizontal Swing Modes

 ## Component setup
 Once the component has been installed, you need to configure it in order to make it work.
 There are two ways of doing so: